Children’s Literature in English Language Education

 Children’s Literature in English Language Education is committed to immediate open access for scholarship.
 All of the journal’s articles and book reviews are free to access from the date of publication.
-There are no publishing fees prior to publication, and no charge for the downloading of articles and book reviews for scholarly use.
+There are no publishing fees prior to publication or following publication, and no charge for the downloading of articles and book reviews for scholarly use.
 To facilitate this the CLELEjournal depends upon the goodwill of its Editorial Team, and the continuing support of its network of peer reviewers comprising the Editorial Review Board.
 The CLELEjournal operates under the Creative Commons Licence CC-BY-NC-SA.
 This allows for the noncommercial reproduction of articles – with the appropriate citation of the author and the CLELEjournal as place of original publication – free of charge. https://creativecommons.org/

 All authors publishing with the CLELEjournal accept these as the terms of publication.
 Please note that copyright of the content of all articles and book reviews remains with the designated author.